How to Respond to a Rude Email Professionally (Examples & Tips)

 For example, someone who’s not that good at interpersonal communication might not see an issue with the following message.

-Milo uses Pumble, a business communication app, to praise his coworker
+Joan uses Pumble, a business communication app, to praise her coworker

-Milo uses Pumble, a business communication app, to praise his coworker
+Joan uses Pumble, a business communication app, to praise her coworker

-You might read that message as condescending and even rude, but Milo might have been trying to pay his coworker a compliment without reading too much into how his words might come across.
+You might read that message as condescending and even as a microaggression, but Joan might have been trying to pay her coworker a compliment without reading too much into how her words might come across

 Of course, it’s not just the socially awkward people who have trouble composing polite messages.
 People who lack personal resources might also find themselves struggling.

-For example, if someone is on a tight deadline and is doing their best to achieve the unachievable and cram fifteen hours of work into a single workday, might not have time for long, polite emails.
-If they are in “get things done” mode, they might just reply to inquiries in emails with quick, concise answers so they can get on with their more pressing work.
+For example, if someone is on a tight deadline and is doing their best to achieve the unachievable, cramming 15 hours of work into a single workday, they might not have time for long, polite emails.
+If they are in “get things done” mode, they might just reply to inquiries with quick, concise answers so they can get on with their more pressing work.

 Therefore, they might be unaware that they are being impolite.